Stalpo/stalpomaparthelper/README.md

 6. Turn auto locker back off with numpad 6

 # How to auto name maparts
-1. Have shulker(s) full of maps of your complete mapart IN ORDER GOING RIGHT THEN DOWN (default order), an anvil, and enough xp / xp bottles to name the maps
+1. Have shulker(s) full of maps of your completed mapart IN ORDER GOING RIGHT THEN DOWN (default order), an anvil, and enough xp / xp bottles to name the maps
 2. Toggle auto namer with numpad 7
 3. Run the /nameMap command with your maps dimensions and name <br>
    `/nameMap x y incrementY name` or <br>